jimmiemunyi/jimmiemunyi/README.md

 <!-- <img src="https://raw.githubusercontent.com/M0nica/M0nica/master/gh-header-image-cropped.png" alt="banner that says Monica Powell - software engineer, content creator and community organizer alongside a cartoon illustration of Monica"> -->

-I am a developer with deep interest in Deep Learning.
-Check out some fun stuff I have done here.
+I am a developer.
+Here is where I share some stuff I have been working on.
 Enjoy!

 ## Find me around the web 🌎: